ubccr/xdmod/docs/faq.md

 The template Apache configuration file must be edited to specify the path to valid SSL certificates.
 See the [webserver configuration section](configuration.html#apache-configuration) for details on how to configure the server.

+### Why do I see the warning message "Skipping job with unknown state ..." while shredding Slurm data?

+The Open XDMoD Slurm shredder will accept data for jobs in all states, but ignore jobs that have not ended.
+If an unknown job state is encountered this warning message will be generated.
+Please notify the Open XDMoD developers about the unknown state using the [support](support.html) contact information.